Avtron/byemc.github.io/_posts/2021-05-21-byetools-is-getting-undertale-support.md

 category: byetools
 ---

+_The blog is being moved to blog.byemc.xyz, hosted on Tumblr._

 So, recently I decieded to start playing [Undertale](https://undertale.com/), and after about *two hours*(!)
 I decided to change up my save game.
 Unfortunatly, Annoying Dog had other ideas.

 <img src="https://pcy.ulyssis.be/undertale/img/rooms/room_of_dog.png" alt="Room of Dog">